Thursday, September 25, 2025

 Before you give yourself, ask: Is this man thinking about the life we might create?
 Or is he thinking only of the pleasure of the moment?
 Will he play with me or will he stay with me?

 You need a man who sees beyond today.
 A man who honors your body, your future, and the children you and he may one day hold.
-Encourage your husband instead of disappearing into a pink cloud of motherhood after giving birth.
-Making love is a good cure for depression and keeps him bound to you.
+Encourage him instead of disappearing into a pink cloud of motherhood after giving birth.
+Making love cures depression and binds him to you.

 Some women understand.
 When my first was born, our new great-grandma asked when her next great grandchild would come.
 My husband talked about sleepless nights and cost.
-“Young man,” she said, “the pleasures of marriage you enjoy are God’s way of repaying you for your time, toil, talent, and treasure spent caring for and appreciating the wife and children He gave you.”
-That is how it works, my precious.
-You must insist from the beginning that your man agree to keep his part of God’s bargain even if you aren’t yet ready for kids.
+“Young man,” she said, “the pleasures of marriage you enjoy are God’s way of repaying you for your time, toil, talent, and treasure spent caring for and appreciating the wife and the children you’re raising to serve Him.[4]” That is how it works, my love.
+Before things get serious, you must insist that he agrees to keep the man’s part of God’s bargain even if you aren’t yet ready for kids.

 A Woman’s Influence and a Man’s Belonging

 Society falls apart unless men get jobs, marry, and train children to live with honor.
-Few men can do that on their own.
 A man needs help from a woman who sees his potential and gently urges him to fulfill it.

 You want to live the saying: “Behind every successful man, there’s a woman.”
 Not a woman who nags or controls, but one who believes in him, walks beside him, comforts his sorrows, and encourages his rise.